 If your project is successfully funded, the funds are debited directly from backers' cards.
 There is a 14-day window for collecting and processing pledges.
 Once the 14-day window has passed, funds will automatically be transferred directly to your bank account.
 Please allow a bit of time for this transfer to take place; it can take an additional few days depending on the bank involved.

 Yes.
 You can always try again and relaunch with a new goal, whenever you're ready.
 You’ll need to set your project up from scratch, but it can be essentially identical if you choose.

 The Estimated Delivery Date is intended to set expectations for backers on when they will receive rewards.
-Setbacks are common to any project, and creative ones especially.
+Setbacks are possible with any project — creative ones especially.
 When the unforeseen occurs, creators are expected to post a project update explaining the situation.
 Sharing the story, speed bumps and all, is part of the Kickstarter experience.

 Creators who are honest and transparent will find backers to be far more forgiving.
 We’ve all felt the urge to avoid things when we feel bad about them, but leaving backers in the dark makes them assume the worst.
 It not only reflects badly on the project, it’s disrespectful to the support that community has given and to other Kickstarter creators.
 Regular communication is a must.

 Kickstarter doesn't have a browse area for projects whose funding was unsuccessful, however unsuccessfully funded projects are accessible through Kickstarter's search and the profile pages of the project's creator and backers.
 When users click on a creator's profile they can see all of the creator's past projects — successfully and unsuccessfully funded.